Rapidly rising sickle cell disease

 Government and NHS Efforts to Help

-The UK government and NHS are working to improve care for people with sickle cell disease.
-One important step is the approval of new treatments.
-For example, NHS England has approved a new gene therapy called exa-cel.
-This treatment could offer a cure by fixing the faulty gene that causes sickle cell disease.
-Clinical trials have shown that exa-cel can stop painful sickle cell crises, which is a huge breakthrough for patients.
+The UK government and NHS are working to improve care for individuals with sickle cell disease.
+A key advancement is the approval of new treatments.
+For instance, NHS England has approved a gene therapy called exa-cel, which has the potential to cure the disease by correcting the faulty gene responsible for it.
+Clinical trials have shown that exa-cel can prevent painful sickle cell crises, marking a major breakthrough for patients.

 Racial and Ethnic Healthcare Disparities